1. The file's EXIF Capture Date is in the future

 A catalog will compare the source file's EXIF Capture Date to determine if the file is "newer" than the preview file.
 If your camera's date is set incorrectly (say, for a week in the future), Capture One will see that the image file is more recent, therefore the preview needs to be updated.
 Setting the camera's date and time correctly will prevent this.
 If you find that your images do have a capture date in the future, this cannot be changed within Capture One; all source files are read-only in Capture One, and all work is done by proxy.
 It would be necessary to use another application, such as exifTool, to change this information.

 It is possible that the timestamps of the source file and preview are not saved properly in the cocatalogdb (the catalog database) or cosessiondb (session database).
-You can resolve this by using File > Verify Catalog or Session.
-Choose the offending catalog or session, then choose Verify.
-If need, the Repair button will become available after a Verify.
-Repeat Verify, then Repair until Verify returns a good status.
+You can resolve this by navigating to File -> Verify Catalog or Session in the main menu.
+Choose the Catalog or Session for repair, then choose Verify.